 Top 10 Free Things to Do in Batumi

 Batumi is a very charming city, full of new and old architecture, gorgeous street art, fancy hotels and restaurants, and quirky buildings.
 The city itself might not seem big, but exploring everything by foot will exhaust you.
-There are modern buses that goes to main streets of Batumi, so you can easily hop on and off to the desired spot.
+There are modern buses that go to the main streets of Batumi, so you can easily hop on and off to the desired spot.
 Though, it goes without saying that you’ll find more interesting and unique places while wandering the streets on foot.

 Free Things to Do in Batumi: Batumi Boulevard